dotansimha/graphql-yoga/examples/nextjs-ws/README.md

 pnpm start
 ```

-Navigate to [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Navigate to [http://localhost:3000](http://localhost:3000) to see the Next.js app running.
 You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit files.

+WebSockets cannot be used with [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction), we therefore have to create a [custom Next.js server](https://nextjs.org/docs/advanced-features/custom-server) that will serve the GraphQL API, WebSockets and the rest of Next.js content.

-The custom server implementation can be found in [`server.mjs`](server.mjs).
+This custom server implementation can be found in [`server.mjs`](server.mjs).

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More